jorishr/linux-notes/cli-pipes_redirections.md

 Run program1 and redirect both stdout and stderr to the same output log file:
 `program1 > output.log 2>&1`

-To append the output data to a file instead of overwriting exisiting data use '>>':
+To append the output data to a file instead of overwriting existing data use '>>':
 `program1 >> output.log`

 * ### Input redirection